Heading to Sydney with kids? We’ve lived here for 8 years and have checked out all the best family fun activities in town. We share them all here.

 We particularly loved the opportunity to go inside the submarine HMAS Onslow, which was commissioned during the Cold War and was used to track Soviet submarines.
 Exploring the HMAS Vampire, the last of the country’s big gun ships, which served the Royal Australian Navy from 1959 to 1986 was also cool.

-The Museum has a selection of permanent exhibitions as well as visiting exhibitions – we enjoyed visiting the Pompeii exhibition and Wildlife Photographer of the Year and we also took in a movie about Great White Sharks in the 3D cinema.
+The Museum has a selection of permanent exhibitions as well as visiting exhibitions – we have enjoyed visiting the Pompeii exhibition and Wildlife Photographer of the Year here, and we also took in a movie about Great White Sharks in the 3D cinema.

 Click here to buy tickets to the National Maritime Museum.